Which Methodology is Right for You? Qualitative? Quantitative? Or Both?

 Objectives Drive Selection

-The meaningful differences between the two types of research are far greater than the numeric difference in sample size.
-Ultimately, the choice between approaches always comes back to your core objectives and the specific business decisions you need to make, which will be guided by the intelligence you expect to gain by conducting marketing research.
+The meaningful differences between qual and quant are far greater than the numeric difference in sample size.
+Ultimately, the choice between approaches always comes back to your core objectives and the specific business decisions you need to make, which will be guided by the intelligence you expect to gain.